trieuhuygiang/addiction-tracker/BUILD_FROM_SCRATCH.md

 // Middleware to check if user is admin const requireAdmin = (req, res, next) => {
   if (!req.session.userId) {
-    return res.redirect('/login');
+    return res.redirect("/login");
   }
   if (!req.session.isAdmin) {
-    return res.status(403).render('error', {
+    return res.status(403).render("error", {
-      title: 'Access Denied',
+      title: "Access Denied",
-      message: 'You do not have permission to access this page.'
+      message: "You do not have permission to access this page.", });
-    });
   }
   next();